tehwave/gm48.net-leaderboards-gms2/README.md

 > 🚨 Submitting scores is always done on the behalf of an gm48.net account.
 You should not use your own or the same account for every score submitted.

-All you need to submit a score is 1) the UUID of the leaderboard, simplified as `leaderboardId`, which corresponds to the `UUID` value found in gm48.net Dashboard > (your game) > Leaderboards, and 2) the score that you wish to submit.
+All you need to submit a score is 1) the ID of the leaderboard, which corresponds to the `ID` value found in gm48.net Dashboard > (your game) > Leaderboards, and 2) the score that you wish to submit.

 ```gml
 gm48_leaderboards_add_score(leaderboardId, scoreToSubmit)